 Hill, R., Kennedy, H. and Gerrard, Y. (2016).
 Visualizing junk: big data visualizations and the need for feminist data studies.
 Journal of Communication Inquiry.
 PDF | Link

-Gerrard, Y. (under review).
+Gerrard, Y. (undergoing revisions).
 Groupie, fangirl, or shipper?: The endurance of a gender stereotype.
-American Behavioral Scientist special issue.
+American Behavioral Scientist.

-Gerrard, Y. (in progress).
+Gerrard, Y. (forthcoming 2021).
 Introducing social media.
-In: A. House and C. Brennan (Eds.), Social Media and Mental Health.
+In A. House and C. Brennan (Eds.), Social Media and Mental Health.
 Cambridge, UK: Cambridge University Press.